 The matter went all the way to the High Court.
 The Court held that the writ took priority because the accountants had registered it first.
 This meant that the Garnocks had to pay the accountants to remove the caveat formed due to the Smith’s debt.
 Had the Garnocks lodged a caveat upon exchange of contracts, the accountants would not have been able to register the writ as there would already be a pre-existing title on the property.

 A caveat is a useful tool to protect a party’s interest in land.
 You should take caution, however, to ensure that a caveatable interest exists or else the owner of the property may seek damages or compensation if the caveat prevents them from selling their property.
-If you have any questions or need assistance removing a caveat, get in touch with our litigation lawyers on 1300 544 755.

 Was this article helpful?